openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 The purpose of ID_CRED_PSK is to facilitate the retrieval of the PSK.
 It is RECOMMENDED that it uniquely identifies the CRED_PSK as the recipient might otherwise have to try several keys.
-If ID_CRED_PSK contains a single 'kid' parameter, then the compact encoding is applied; see Section 3.5.3.2 of {RFC9528}.
+If ID_CRED_PSK contains a single 'kid' parameter, then the compact encoding is applied; see Section 3.5.3.2 of {{RFC9528}}.
-The authentication credential CRED_PSK substitutes CRED_I and CRED_R specified in {RFC9529}, and, when applicable, MUST follow the same guidelines described in Sections 3.5.2 and 3.5.3 of {RFC9528}.
+The authentication credential CRED_PSK substitutes CRED_I and CRED_R specified in {{RFC9529}}, and, when applicable, MUST follow the same guidelines described in Sections 3.5.2 and 3.5.3 of {{RFC9528}}.

 # Variant 1

 In the first variant of the method the ID_CRED_PSK is sent in the clear in the first message.
+Figure {{#fig-variant1}} shows the message flow of Variant 1.

 ~~~~~~~~~~~~ aasvg
 Initiator                                                   Responder